1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment includes hospital care, dietary management, diagnostic tests, and procedures:

-• Rest and Nutrition: Initial fasting (NPO), then gradual reintroduction of clear liquids, advancing to a low-fat diet as tolerated.
+• Rest and Nutrition: First, there is the fasting (NPO), then gradual re-introduction of clear liquids, which then progress to gradual re-introduction of low-fat diet

-• Surgical Intervention: Laparoscopic cholecystectomy for gallstone-related pancreatitis or debridement of necrotic tissue in severe cases.
+• Surgical Intervention: Laparoscopic cholecystectomy in case of concomitants with pancreatitis because of presence of gallstones or debridement of the necrotic tissue in extreme cases

 Why Choose GastroDoxs?